carmancater/an-introduction-to-statistical-learning-with-applications-in-python/Chapter 04 - Classification/Ch 4 Conceptual.md

 ## Problem 3

-Recall the quadratic discriminant model (QDA) assumes the observations in each class come from a normal distribution with class specific mean vector and covariance matrix.
+Recall the quadratic discriminant analysis model (QDA) assumes the observations in each class come from a normal distribution with class specific mean vector and covariance matrix.
 Take the case $p=1$ (one predictor) and $K$ classes where observations from the $k$th class come from a one-dimensional normal distribution, i.e. $X \sim N(\mu_k, \sigma_k^2)$.
 The density function for the one-dimensional normal distribution is given by:

 $$f_k(x) = \frac{1}{\sqrt{2\pi}\sigma_k}e^{\frac{-1}{2\sigma_k^2}}(x - \mu_k)^2$$